hululu75/mxBridge/docs/USERGUIDE.md

 ### Duplicate messages after restart

-- The `state.json` file stores the sync position.
-If deleted, the bridge will re-process old messages.
+- State is now persisted in the SQLite database (previously `state.json`).
+If the database is deleted, the bridge will re-process old messages.
-- Ensure `state.json` is writable and persists across restarts.
+- On first run after upgrade, `state.json` is automatically migrated to the database and deleted.

+### Database migration from plaintext to encrypted

+- If you previously had a plaintext `messages.db`, it will be automatically migrated to SQLCipher on first run
+- A backup of the plaintext database is kept at `messages.db.plaintext.bak`
+- Verify the migration was successful, then delete the backup file manually

 ### Media files not forwarding